wazuh/wazuh-documentation/source/user-manual/hardware-specs/minimum_specs.rst

 Memory
 ------

-This feature does not have a high consumption by the agents, in the case of the managers it is possible to give a more considered use depending on the processes that are being carried out.
+This feature does not have a high consumption by the agents, in the case of the managers it is possible to give a larger use depending on the processes that are being carried out.
 In the case of managers, the amount (always indicative) suggested for an optimal operation has been 8 GB, while the consumption of less than 0.1% over 1 GB of RAM in agents makes this feature irrelevant for them.

 Disk
 ----

-Regarding the use of persistent storage, a considerable size is required in the master, since the generation of logs (and their constant rotation) can take up a lot of space on the hard disk and even more if you have activated the "logall" option in ossec.conf, since all the events that reach the manager, will be stored, not just those that generate alerts.
+Regarding the use of persistent storage, a considerable size is required in the master, since the generation of logs (and their constant rotation) can take up a lot of space.
 On the agent side, information is also stored but not in the same amount as in the manager.
-This is why a 128GB capacity on a solid state hard disk is recommended.

 Network
 -------